tinythings/sysinspect/docs/global_config.rst

 This model is designed for unreliable networks where the Master may disappear temporarily, but the Minion must still converge and later flush its results.

+While transport is degraded, Sysinspect also tracks local scheduler backlog.
+The current DPQ warning thresholds are:

+- any non-empty backlog
+- 25 or more queued/inflight jobs
+- 100 or more queued/inflight jobs

 Example configuration for the Sysinspect Minion: